bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-04-27-newsletter.md

     code, so the CTV code might need to be maintained in perpetuity even if the opcode was disabled after five years.

-  - Antoine "Darosior" Poinsot [requested][darosior apo] activating a slightly modified version of [BIP118][] `SIGHASH_ANYPREVOUT` ([APO][topic sighash_anyprevout]) instead of CTV, or at least prior to CTV activation.
+  - Antoine "Darosior" Poinsot [requested][darosior apo] feedback about activating a slightly modified version of [BIP118][] `SIGHASH_ANYPREVOUT` ([APO][topic sighash_anyprevout]) instead of CTV, or at least prior to CTV activation.
 The modification to APO would allow it to